Gauntlet173/docassemble-openlcbr/README.md

 following these steps:

 1. Upload your reasoner file into the sources directory in docassemble.
-1. Include `.ibp_data` in the `modules` block of your interview.
+2. Include `.ibp_data` in the `modules` block of your interview.
-2. Include the following lines in the `objects` block of your interview, replacing `reasoner_name.yml` with the name of the file you uploaded:
+3. Include the following lines in the `objects` block of your interview, replacing `reasoner_name.yml` with the name of the file you uploaded:
-+
 ```
 objects:
   - reasoner: DAIBPData
   - database: DAStaticFile.using(filename="data/sources/reasoner_name.yml")
   - test_case: DAIBPCase
 ```
-3. In your interview, populate the DAList `test_case.factors` with the factor IDs from your reasoner that are relevant to your test case.
+4. In your interview, populate the DAList `test_case.factors` with the factor IDs from your reasoner that are relevant to your test case.
-4. Call `reasoner.load(database)` to initialize the reasoner.
-If you do not want to include the cases listed in your database, you can call `reasoner.load\_model\_only(database)`, and then cases can be added to the reasoner using `reasoner.add\_precedent\_case(case)` where `case` is a DAIBPCase object with attributes of `.id`, `.winner` (either 'p' or 'd'), and `.factors` as in a test case.
+5. Call `reasoner.load(database)` to initialize the reasoner.
+If you do not want to include the cases listed in your database, you can call `reasoner.load_model_only(database)`, and then cases can be added to the reasoner using `reasoner.add_precedent_case(case)` where `case` is a DAIBPCase object with attributes of `.id`, `.winner` (either 'p' or 'd'), and `.factors` as in a test case.
-5. Call `reasons = reasoner.predict(test_case, issue="id of root issue")`, replacing
+6. Call `reasons = reasoner.predict(test_case, issue="id of root issue")`, replacing
    "id of root issue" with the id you gave to the root issue in your database.
 It will return a DATree object which is the explanation of the result.
-6. Obtain the result of the prediction by looking at `reasons.prediction`.
+7. Obtain the result of the prediction by looking at `reasons.prediction`.
 The value 'p' indicates that the outcome was predicted for the plaintiff, 'd' for the defendant, and 'a' indicates that the reasoner abstained.
-7. To display the reasons to the user, you must include the following in the `features` block of your interview:
+8. To display the reasons to the user, you must include the following in the `features` block of your interview:
-+
 ```
 features:
   javascript: docassemble.openlcbr:data/static/list_collapse.js
   css: docassemble.openlcbr:data/static/list_collapse.css
 ```
-+
-   Then, use `reasons.display_tree()` to display a collapsing tree interface of the reasoner's results.
+9. Then, use `reasons.display_tree()` to display a collapsing tree interface of the reasoner's results.

 ## Demos